 A bigger head aids in greater power and control when hitting.
 You can easily hit more shots during matches with light rackets because they have more functionality and more sweet spots.
-As these rackets are made to hit high surfaces, it is typical for them to have oversized heads.
+As these rackets are made to hit high surfaces, they typically have oversized heads.

 Compared to other rackets with smaller heads, middle-size rackets have more power and control.
 I advise using these rackets.
 Not only do I prefer the middle head size, but the majority of skilled tennis players do as well.
 Is there a justification for the recommendation of these rackets to me?
-Small-headed rackets offer greater control, and I have a lot of practice using them.
+Small-headed rackets offer greater control, and I have much practice using them.

 The length of the racquet:

-Racket length is measured from the top of the racket to the bottom of the racket.
-My personal light tennis racket measures 27-28 inches, as recommended by most players.
-With a large racket, you get more spin and control, as well as a heavier racket that measures 28.5 to 29 inches.
+Racket length is measured from the racket’s top to the racket’s bottom.
+My light tennis racket measures 27-28 inches, as most players recommend.
+With a large racket, you get more spin and control and a heavier racket that measures 28.5 to 29 inches.
 If you want to go with lightweight tennis rackets, I recommend the 27-inch racket.

 Racquet head shape